nixsmz/NixWeatherC/README.md

 # NixWeatherC
-Astro-simple and ultra-light C application fetching weather informations.
+Stop doing things with C++.
+C++ is trash.
+This an astro-simple and ultra-light C application fetching weather informations.
 Ideal on embedded systems.

 ### Weather information